-The Company is the nation's largest domestic tank barge operator, transporting bulk liquid products throughout the Mississippi River System, on the Gulf Intracoastal Waterway, and along all three United States coasts and in Alaska and Hawaii.
-The Company transports petrochemicals, black oil products, refined petroleum products and agricultural chemicals by tank barge.
-As of December 31, 2011, the Company operated a fleet of 819 inland tank barges, including 43 leased barges, with 16.2 million barrels of capacity, and operated an average of 240 inland towboats during 2011, of which an average of 61 were chartered.
-The Company's coastal fleet consisted of 59 tank barges, of which 13 are leased and three are single hull, with 3.8 million barrels of capacity, and 65 owned coastal tugboats.
-The Company also owns and operates four offshore barge and tug units transporting dry-bulk commodities in United States coastal trade.
-Through its diesel engine services segment the Company provides after-market services for medium-speed and high-speed diesel engines, reduction gears and ancillary products for marine and power generation applications, distributes and services high-speed diesel engines and transmissions, pumps and compression products, and manufactures oilfield service equipment, including hydraulic fracturing equipment, for the land-based pressure pumping and oilfield service markets.
+The Company is the nation's largest domestic tank barge operator, transporting bulk liquid products throughout the Mississippi River System, on the Gulf Intracoastal Waterway, coastwise along all three United States coasts and in Alaska and Hawaii.
+The Company transports petrochemicals, refined petroleum products, black oil products and agricultural chemicals by tank barge.
+As of December 31, 2012, the Company operated a fleet of 841inland tank barges, including 49 leased barges, with 16.7 million barrels of capacity, and operated an average of 245 inland towboats during 2012, of which an average of 64 were chartered.
+The Company's coastal fleet consisted of 81 tank barges, two of which are single hull and 12 of which are chartered, with 6.3 million barrels of capacity, and 86 coastal tugboats, three of which were chartered.
+The Company also operates eight offshore barge and tug units, one of which is chartered, transporting dry-bulk commodities in United States coastal trade.
+Through its diesel engine services segment the Company provides after-market services for medium-speed and high-speed diesel engines, reduction gears and ancillary products for marine and power generation applications, distributes and services high-speed diesel engines and transmissions, pumps and compression products, and manufactures and remanufactures oilfield service equipment, including pressure pumping units, for the land-based pressure pumping and oilfield service markets.